 Structure and Reporting

-This is a contractual position for an initial term of 11 months, renewable on mutual consent.
 This offer is on an exclusive basis, which implies that other professional assignments (whether compensated or not) that bear a potential conflict of interest with IIHS cannot be undertaken.

 The search will remain open until the position is filled.